When To Report Wrongful Termination

 How Do You Prove Wrongful Termination?

+Wrongful termination cases are often highly complex.
 Most companies and organizations are well aware of the fact that they cannot remove workers on discriminatory grounds or in retaliation for reporting sexual harassment.
-As a result, they try to conceal their true motivations with pretextual reasoning—perhaps arguing that an employee was simply removed for “performance” reasons.
+As a result, they may conceal their true motivations with pretextual reasoning.
+The company could claim that an employee was simply removed for “performance” reasons.

 This raises an important question: How do you prove wrongful termination?